HL7/cimi-vital-signs/input/pagecontent/StructureDefinition-MeasurementSettingExt-intro.md

 ### Measurement Setting extension

-The purpose of this extension is to record a generalized location or setting at which a measuremnt was obtained, i.e. hospital, clinic, home, etc.
+The purpose of this extension is to record a generalized location or setting at which a measurement was obtained, i.e. hospital, clinic, home, etc.